winshining/nginx-http-flv-module/README.md

 The above setting **MUST** be located before the directive `events`, or NGINX can not be started.

 Updates can be completed via `yum update`.
-More [about GetPageSpeed repository with other NGINX modules](https://www.getpagespeed.com/redhat).
+More details about other NGINX modules, refer to [GetPageSpeed repository](https://www.getpagespeed.com/redhat).

 For other systems, follow Installation instructions in the next section.